bydustin/MapQuest-API/README.md

 # MapQuest-API
-Provides map and directional information using MapQuest's API in Python
+Using Python's capability to use API, I wrote this program to provide map and directional information for 2+ addresses that the user will provide to the program.